-Acoustic neuroma is most common between ages 30-60.
+Acoustic neuroma is most common in people aged 30-60.
 Factors that may increase your chance of acoustic neuroma include:

-As the neuroma gradually grows larger, symptoms may include:
+As the neuroma grows larger, symptoms may include:

 If headaches or mental confusion occur, the tumor may be life threatening.
 Call your doctor right away.